At a time when student food insecurity is on the rise, Hannaford Supermarkets recently marked the opening of its 200th school-based food pantry.

-Since launching in 2019, the grocer’s Fuel Kids at School initiative has invested more than $1.6 million to establish and support pantries across New England and New York, in partnership with school districts, food banks and hunger relief organizations.
-The program now serves students from preschool through college, providing consistent access to fresh, nutritious food.
+Since launching in 2019, the grocer’s Fuel Kids at School initiative has invested more than $1.6 million to establish and support pantries across New England and New York in partnership with school districts, food banks and hunger-relief organizations.
+The program now provides consistent access to fresh, nutritious food for students from preschool through college.

 The opening comes amid rising demand.
 According to Good Shepherd Food Bank, more than 23,000 Maine families accessed school-based hunger relief programs in 2024 – up from 11,000 in 2023.